YLchen22/YLchen22.github.io/_pages/about.md

 Greetings!
 I am currently a research assistant at the Center for System Reliability and Safety of the University of Electronic Science and Technology of China (UESTC).

-I obtained my Bachelor's degree of Engineering, majoring in Industrial Engineering from UESTC in July, 2024 .
+I obtained my Bachelor's degree of Engineering, majoring in Industrial Engineering from UESTC in july, 2024 .
 Now I am using a gap year to do some research, and applying for a doctoral program starting from fall 2025.

 I am particularly interested in the theory and scientific application of machine learning!